TheCHead/nikku-no-gemu/content/posts/projects/gdpatterns-command.md

 Now, within the InputHandler class, we define a list of commands for each button, and then assign an instance of a specific action to it.

-By doing so, we eliminate tight coupling between input and action, enabling us to dynamically reassign key-action mappings.
+By doing so, we eliminate tight coupling between input and action, enabling us to dynamically reassign button mappings.

 ```csharp
 private ICommand _jCommand;